LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 **Location settings**

 Location settings support features that play a role after the consumer has selected a time slot and sent the reply.
 The consumer can tap the reply message bubble to view location information, if available.
 The consumer can also tap *Add to Calendar* or *Get Directions*.
-The location name supports ; the latitude, the longitude, and the radius support the latter.
+The location name supports the former; the latitude, the longitude, and the radius support the latter.

 | Setting  | Description  | Required or Optional | Example  |
 |---|---|---|---|